-- Minidisk Caching.
-Minidisk cache may provide performance and administrative benefits to z/VM systems.
-For minidisk cache, CP uses real storage as a cache for virtual I/O data.
+- Minidisk caching.
+Minidisk caching could provide performance and administrative benefits to z/VM systems.
+For minidisk caching, CP uses real storage as a cache for virtual I/O data.
 Accessing the data from electronic storage is much more efficient than accessing DASD.
-See "Minidisk Cache" on page 40 for more detailed information. - VM Data Spaces.
+See "Minidisk Cache" on page 40 for more detailed information. - VM data spaces.
 VM Data Spaces provide increased storage addressability and therefore can move the burden of I/O from an application to the CP paging subsystem.
-The use of VM Data Spaces also extends the concept of sharing data.
-See "VM Data Spaces" on page 43 for more detailed information. - File Caching Option for CP-accessed minidisks.
+The use of VM data spaces also extends the concept of sharing data.
+See "VM Data Spaces" on page 43 for more detailed information. - File caching option for CP-accessed minidisks.
 This option enables CP to cache its frequently used information (such as log message and logo picture files) in storage.
-See "File Caching Option for CP-Accessed Minidisks" on page 44 for more detailed information. - Hot I/O Detection.
-The Hot I/O detection function prevents broken hardware from degrading performance by flooding the system with unsolicited interrupts.
-See "Hot I/O Detection" on page 45 for more detailed information. - Virtual Disks in Storage.
+See "File Caching Option for CP-Accessed Minidisks" on page 44 for more detailed information. - Hot I/O detection.
+The hot I/O detection function prevents broken hardware from degrading performance by flooding the system with unsolicited interrupts.
+See "Hot I/O Detection" on page 45 for more detailed information. - Virtual disks in storage.
 Virtual disks in storage are FBA minidisks allocated from host real storage instead of on real DASD, which avoids the I/O overhead.
-See "Virtual Disks in Storage" on page 45 for more detailed information. - I/O Throttling.
+See "Virtual Disks in Storage" on page 45 for more detailed information. - I/O throttling.
 The rate of I/Os issued to a real device can be throttled.
 This is particularly helpful in environments with shared devices.
 The rate can be set dynamically or in the system CONFIG file.
-See "I/O Throttling" on page 46 for more detailed information. - Enhanced QDIO Performance.
+See "I/O Throttling" on page 46 for more detailed information. - Additional features of QDIO.
 QDIO virtualization technologies benefit guest operating system I/O and page management.
-For more information, see "Enhanced QDIO Performance" on page 47. - Parallel Access Volumes (PAV) and HyperPAV for guest I/O to minidisks.
+For more information, see "Additional features of QDIO performance" on page 47. - Parallel access volumes (PAV) and HyperPAV for guest I/O to minidisks.
 CP can take advantage of PAV or HyperPAV technology to increase the performance of guest minidisk I/O. If the DASD subsystem offers alias devices for a real volume that contains guest minidisks, CP can use those alias devices to launch multiple concurrent real I/Os against the real volume, each real I/O corresponding to a virtual I/O a guest has started against a minidisk.
 In this way, guest I/Os generally experience reduced real-volume queueing and, in turn, decreased response time.
-For more information, see "Parallel Access Volumes (PAV) and HyperPAV for guest I/O to minidisks" on page 48. - HyperPAV for the CP Paging Subsystem.
+For more information, see "Parallel Access Volumes (PAV) and HyperPAV for guest I/O to minidisks" on page 48. - HyperPAV for the CP paging subsystem.
 CP can take advantage of HyperPAV technology to increase the performance of Paging Subsystem I/O. If the DASD subsystem offers alias devices for a real volume that contains page, spool, directory, or mapped-minidisk pool space, CP can use those alias devices to launch multiple concurrent I/O operations against the volume.
 This parallelism reduces volume-queuing, and, in turn, decreases response time.
 For more information, see "HyperPAV for the Paging Subsystem" on page 50.